 PureVPN focuses on the three core areas of a VPN service – security, anonymity, and speed – all of which have certainly ensured that this provider has secured hundreds of thousands of users.
 It also has the most server locations right now, with 140 different countries to choose from.

 One of the best things about PureVPN is that it’s compatible with a huge number of devices.
-As expected, you can enjoy using your VPN on and Mac as well.
+As expected, you can enjoy using your VPN on macOS as well.
 But it goes further than that too as you’ll be able to use it with gaming consoles, smart TVs, Amazon Fire, Chromecast, and routers.
 The fact that you can use up to five multi-logins makes it even better, so you can keep your computer, tablet, TV, smartphone, and other gadgets connected to your VPN at the same time.

 Other key features that make PureVPN a provider worth considering are its unbreakable encryption, one-click antivirus protection, DNS leak protection, app blocker, internet kill switch, and minimal downtime.
 The provider’s no logging policy will also appeal to those that are keen to ensure their anonymity online at all times without having to worry.